 All in all, this tour includes some of the richest birding areas of Zimbabwe and Mozambique, encompassing an amazingly wide range of habitats.
 Starting the trip in Harare and ending it in Beira means that we can minimize driving time and maximize birding time.
 Given just 15 days this is the route to take if you want to find the greatest number of tough and localized birds, along with a very respectable total bird list.

-This tour can be easily combined with our Complete Malawi tour, which takes place directly before this tour, and offers an excellent suite of complementary localized south-east African species.
+Our Southern Mozambique birding tour can be combined with this tour.
+This tour can be also easily combined with our Complete Malawi tour, which takes place directly before this tour, and offers an excellent suite of complementary localized south-east African species.
 Otherwise, this tour can be combined with our popular Namibia, Okavango, and Victoria Falls Birding Adventure, which could be preceded by our premium Subtropical South Africa Birding Tour and even, preceding that, with our Cape Town and Beyond, South Africa Birding Tour amounting to a stunning southern African mega tour (read our blog to see what this mega tour can deliver!).